Results tagged ‘ third baseman ’

 |PHA (1 yr)||59||230||191||28||50||5||0||1||20||2||0||27||29||.262||.356||.304||.660|

 If you love the Yankees, you hate, or at the very least dislike the Red Sox.
 But if you love the Yankees, you also find it easy to root for guys who at one time used to be Red Sox but now have landed in the Bronx and wear the pinstripes.
 If somebody told me in the late 1980s that I’d one day be praying Wade Boggs would drive in a runner from third or that Roger Clemens would strike out the sides, I’d have thought they were looney.
 Same goes for Johnny Damon fifteen years later.
-And now its Kevin Youklis.
+And more recently, it was Kevin Youklis.

 George Steinbrenner was not the first Yankee owner of German extraction who liked to wheel and deal his way to a pennant.
 That honor belonged to millionaire brewer, Jacob Rupert, who purchased the New York AL franchise in 1914.
 He considered every day his baseball team made the headlines as free advertisement for his beer and since the teams that made it to the World Series got the most headlines, old Jake was determined to turn the Yankees into winners as quickly as possible.